Dams in India – List of Important Dams in India with States

 List of Dams in India with River and State

-Various dams in India are built over important rivers in different Indian states.
+Various dams are built over important rivers in different Indian states.
 Below is the list of the biggest dams in India.
 Go through the Important dams of India, the state in which they are constructed, and the river passing through them.

-State | Important Dams in India | River |
+State | Name of Dam | River |

 Andhra Pradesh | Somasila Dam | Penna |